 Your Child's Feet

 Having strong, healthy feet allows your child to walk, run, and play.
-If your child's feet form correctly, certain types of back and leg pain may be likely later in life.
+If your child's feet form incorrectly, certain types of back and leg pain may be likely later in life.
 Your child's healthcare provider may suggest a gentle stretching exercise to aid proper development.

 Your baby's feet